 Conspicuous symbols and full-face veils

-But this legislated solely for public schools, not privately run establishments.
-In March of this year, Fatima Afif, an employee dismissed in 2008 from the privately run Baby Loup crèche in the Yvelines for refusing to remove her headscarf, won on appeal for “wrongful dismissal on the grounds of religious discrimination”.
+But the 2004 ruling legislated solely for public schools, not privately run establishments.
+In March 2015, Fatima Afif, an employee dismissed in 2008 from the privately run Baby Loup crèche in the Yvelines for refusing to remove her headscarf, won on appeal for “wrongful dismissal on the grounds of religious discrimination”.

-When, in late July, a police officer in the town of Trappes stopped a fully veiled young women for an ID check in the middle of Ramadan, he did not know he was unleashing days of rioting.
+The tense situation persisted in France through the 2010s and the Sarkozy presidency saw frequent flashpoints.
+In late July 2013, a police officer in the town of Trappes stopped a fully veiled young women for an ID check in the middle of Ramadan, he did not know he was unleashing days of rioting.
 But Cassandra, 22, was not infringing any law on laïcité.
-This time it was the one against dissimulating the face in the public sphere, put into effect by the Sarkozy government in 2011.
+This time it was the one against covering the face in the public sphere, put into effect by the Sarkozy government in 2011.

 Introduced ostensibly as anti-terrorism legislation, many felt its real purpose was more “anti-veil.”
 In fact, the number of women in France wearing the niqab is extremely small, and the number of women fined likewise.

-The latest solution of France’s politicians to calm the debate has been to add adjectives.
+France’s politicians tried to calm the debate by sweetening the laicité pill with adjectives.
 Sarkozy invented “laïcité positive”, in which the government took into account the existence of religious groups in France.

 He created a representative Muslim council, through which to address the Muslim community in France.
 Representative of only a portion of France’s Muslims, many of whom are non-practising, it has created more problems than it has solved.